marijnh/Eloquent-JavaScript/06_object.md

 ## Summary

-So objects do more than just hold their own properties.
+Objects do more than just hold their own properties.
 They have prototypes, which are other objects.
 They'll act as if they have properties they don't have as long as their prototype has that property.
 Simple objects have `Object.prototype` as their prototype.

 Constructors, which are functions whose names usually start with a capital letter, can be used with the `new` operator to create new objects.
 The new object's prototype will be the object found in the `prototype` property of the constructor.
 You can make good use of this by putting the properties that all values of a given type share into their prototype.
 There's a `class` notation that provides a clear way to define a constructor and its prototype.